 How does a badge appear when it is viewed in a social media newsfeed?

 Digital badges are best optimized when they are included on your LinkedIn page.
 Your badge can also be displayed in a social media newsfeed as within a text box with the following information: Name of the badge; Description of the badge; Image of the badge; and Customizable verbiage inviting people to “View your verified achievement on Credly.”

 What if I do not want my digital badge to be made public?

 You are in control of how and when your badge is made public.
-You can adjust the privacy settings in your account on the Acclaim platform to make your profile and badges private.
+You can adjust the privacy settings in your account on the Credly platform to make your profile and badges private.
 You are not required to accept to your badges and may disregard the notification emails if you do not wish to participate in the digital badge program.